TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

 <h2>The Degradation Zone</h2>

 A project enters the degradation zone when <u>the team's capacity is insufficient for adequately servicing complexity</u>, adding pressure on an already strangled project.
-The team will constantly be putting out fires, new features will take longer to ship, developers may suggest rewriting the application, availability may be impaired, and customers may not be satisfied.
+The team will constantly be putting out fires, new features will take longer to ship, bugs will be more likely to be introduced, developers may suggest rewriting the application, availability may be impaired, and customers may not be satisfied.
 The viable ways out of this situation are to significantly reduce complexity or to increase capacity.
 Other efforts will be mostly fruitless.

 Closing Thoughts
 ============